kirakira-dev/NintendoClientsWiki/Sync-Clock-Protocol.md

 | --- | --- | --- |
 | 0x0 | 8 | System tick copied from request |
 | 0x8 | 8 | Synchronized clock in milliseconds |

+The system tick is used to measure the round trip time.
+To reduce noise, Pia calculates the median of the last 10 measurements.
+The estimated round trip time is divided by two, and added to the received clock value.